News:

 Envision Unlimited first partnered with KEES, a leading executive search firm for nonprofit leadership, in 2020.
 Since then, KEES has helped fill multiple key leadership roles, strengthening its commitment to supporting individuals with intellectual and developmental disabilities and advancing Envision Unlimited’s mission to provide quality services that promote choice, independence, and inclusion for its members.

-“Theresa is an inspirational human resources leader,” said Heather Eddy, President and CEO of KEES.
+“Theresa is an inspirational human resources leader,” said Heather Eddy.
 “We were proud to partner with Envision Unlimited on this search and deeply value their role as a leading organization in the community.
-Theresa’s expertise and leadership will be a tremendous asset to the team, and we congratulate the entire Envision Unlimited community on this exciting announcement.”
+Since stepping into her role as Chief Human Resources Officer, Theresa has already brought strong expertise and leadership to the team, and we congratulate Envision Unlimited on this exciting announcement.”

 Envision Unlimited